NickyWilli/Nicky_Williams_DE300/homework_4/readme.md

 Make sure your Airflow environment includes all dependencies via the requirements.txt

-GenAI Disclosure: No AI was used for this assignment (but various help from TAs who were was!)
+GenAI Disclosure: No AI was used for this assignment (but various help from TAs was!)